 If an addict presents with co-occurring anxiety and addiction, it is imperative to treat both conditions.

-Going through the detox process can be a harrowing experience for patients without mental health disorders; for sufferers of anxiety the initial detox can intensify their symptoms tremendously.
+Going through the detox process can be a harrowing experience for clients without mental health disorders; for sufferers of anxiety the initial detox can intensify their symptoms tremendously.

-In order to guide the patient through the first step to recovery, any history with anxiety has to be addressed directly; the same is true for the subsequent steps of treatment.
+In order to guide the client through the first step to recovery, any history with anxiety has to be addressed directly; the same is true for the subsequent steps of treatment.

-If a patient leaves a residential program equipped to deal with warning signs of impeding anxiety attacks and coping strategies to avoid relapsing into a cycle of self-medication, their chances for long-term recovery dramatically improve.
+If a client leaves a residential rehab program equipped to deal with warning signs of impeding anxiety attacks and coping strategies to avoid relapsing into a cycle of self-medication, their chances for long-term recovery dramatically improve.